 While not as immersive as a Matterport 3D scan, video walkthroughs offer more insight into how a home is realistically represented.
 This doesn’t have to be a professionally-shot video where you spend thousands of dollars.
-It could just be something you shoot on a high-quality smartphone or even with your personal drone.
+It could just be something you shoot on a high-quality smartphone or even with your drone.

-This strategy for marketing real estate will give a better sense to the prospective buyer to allow them to understand what a space really looks like in person.
+This strategy for marketing real estate will give a better sense to the prospective buyer to allow them to understand what space looks like in person.
 You could also splurge on a drone video by hiring someone or merely purchasing one and doing it yourself.
 This is a great way to save some money if you plan on doing a high volume of these videos.

 Engage in Content Marketing

-Content marketing is a great way to draw in visitors to your website and blog.
+Content marketing is a great way to draw visitors to your website and blog.
 To do this, you need to identify external sites where you can market your content.
-This involves building useful and relevant content on popular authority sites, which link back to similar, but unique, valuable and relevant content on your site.
+This involves building useful and relevant content on popular authority sites, which link back to similar, but unique, valuable, and relevant content on your site.
 You can learn more about content marketing here.

 Install Google Analytics

 Marketing real estate involves analytics.
 If you don’t have analytics installed on your website, you’re shooting yourself in the foot.
-Setup Google Analytics so that you can track all sorts of metrics as they relate to your content and website’s visitors over time.
+Set up Google Analytics so that you can track all sorts of metrics as they relate to your content and website’s visitors over time.